Spacetime dynamics of spinning particles - exact electromagnetic analogies

+which in general are not parallel; and to obtain the force, given by Eq.~(\ref{eq:ForceSpinGeneral}), one needs to know both (not just $U^{\alpha}$, as with the MP condition).
+Based only on these equations, it would not be clear that an axial fall (of the physical body) is possible, what kind of solution represents it in this gauge, and how to set up its initial conditions.
+Using the knowledge of the MP solution (which is an axial fall), we know that, for this problem, $\vec{P}$ is parallel to $\vec{e}_{z}$; then, tentatively setting $\bar{\mathbf{S}}=\bar{S}^{0}\mathbf{e}_{0}+\bar{S}^{z}\mathbf{e}_{z}$, and $\bar{z}^{\alpha}$ along the $z$-axis, it can eventually be shown from~(\ref{eq:P_U_Dixon}) (see e.g.~\cite{ShibataPRD96}) that, for such setup, $P^{\alpha}=mU^{\alpha}$, and therefore the solution coincides with the one obtained using the MP condition.
+We thus end up (in this case) with the same solution, but taking a more complicated route.

-In Sec.~\ref{sub:Kerr-dS} we concluded that in the equatorial plane of Kerr-dS, for suitable $r$ and $v^{\phi}$, spinning particles move in prograde circular geodesics.
-And we were able to do it only because we used Pirani condition.
-When this condition holds, the force is given by a contraction of the gravitomagnetic tidal tensor $\mathbb{H}_{\alpha\beta}$ with $S^{\alpha}$, cf. Eq.~(\ref{tab:Analogy}.1 b); and from the analysis of the curvature scalar invariants we deduced that in the equatorial plane there is a velocity field Eq.~(\ref{velocityKerr}) for which $\mathbb{H}_{\alpha\beta}=0$; and that at some $r=r_{{\rm geo}}$, solution of Eq.~(\ref{eq:circ-geo-eq}), that velocity corresponds to the velocity of the circular geodesic of a monopole particle.
-Along that circle, the equation of motion reduces to admitting $a^{\alpha}=0$ as trivial solution, which is obviously a {}``non-helical'' one; in that case the spinning particle will move along the circular geodesic.
-We would not be able to reach this conclusion using other spin conditions: for a different condition $S^{\alpha\beta}u_{\beta}=0$, $u^{\beta}\ne U^{\alpha}$ the force is no longer given by a contraction of the spin vector with the magnetic part of the Riemann tensor $\mathbb{H}_{\alpha\beta}$ (but instead by a rank two tensor $\mathcal{H}_{\alpha\beta}=\star R_{\alpha\mu\beta\nu}U^{\mu}u^{\nu}$ involving \emph{both} $u^{\beta}$ and $U^{\beta}$, cf. Eq.~(\ref{eq:ForceSpinGeneral})), and therefore a similar analysis in terms of scalar invariants of the Riemann tensor is not possible.
-In particular, starting with Dixon condition $S^{\alpha\beta}P_{\beta}=0$, it would be virtually impossible, dealing the system formed by Eqs. (\ref{eq:DixonForce}) and (\ref{eq:SpinDS0}), coupled with the momentum-velocity relation (\ref{eq:P_U_Dixon}), to ever notice this effect.
+In Sec.~\ref{sub:Kerr-dS} we concluded that in the equatorial plane of Kerr-dS, for suitable $r$ and $\vec{v}$, spinning particles move in prograde circular geodesics; we were able to do it only because we used the MP condition.
+With this condition, the force is given by a contraction of $\mathbb{H}_{\alpha\beta}$ with $S^{\alpha}$, cf.~Eq.~(\ref{tab:Analogy}.1b).
+From the curvature invariants, we deduced that in the equatorial plane there is a velocity field for which $\mathbb{H}_{\alpha\beta}=0$, Eq.~(\ref{velocityKerr}); for certain $r=r_{{\rm geo}}$ (solution of Eq.~(\ref{eq:circ-geo-eq})), it matches the velocity of a circular geodesic.
+Along such circle, the equation of motion reduces to

+admitting $a^{\alpha}=0$ as trivial solution (obviously a ``non-helical'' one); the spinning particle will thus move along the circular geodesic.
+We would not be able to reach this conclusion using other spin conditions: for $\bar{u}^{\alpha}\ne U^{\alpha}$, the force is no longer governed by the magnetic part of the Riemann tensor $\mathbb{H}_{\alpha\beta}$ (but instead by a tensor $\mathcal{H}_{\alpha\beta}=\star R_{\alpha\mu\beta\nu}\bar{u}^{\mu}U^{\nu}$ involving \emph{both} $\bar{u}^{\beta}$ and $U^{\beta}$, cf.~Eq.~(\ref{eq:ForceSpinGeneral})), and therefore a similar analysis in terms of curvature invariants is not possible.
+In particular, in the framework of the TD condition $\bar{u}^{\alpha}=P^{\alpha}/M$, we doubt that it would ever be possible to notice this effect using the system formed by Eqs.~(\ref{eq:ForceSpinGeneral}) and (\ref{eq:SpinDS0}), coupled with the momentum-velocity relation (\ref{eq:P_U_Dixon}).